vikkyak/pnumap/README.rst

 PossNessUMAP
 ====

-PossNessUMAP is a novel modification of UMAP that incorporates possibility–necessity theory into the construction of neighborhood graphs and embeddings.
+PossNessUMAP is a modification of UMAP incorporating possibility–necessity theory into neighborhood graphs and embeddings.
-This extension aims to provide more expressive uncertainty modeling while retaining UMAP's scalability and interpretability.

-**Core Modifications:**
+It extends UMAP for enhanced uncertainty modeling.

+PossNessUMAP modifies UMAP in the following ways:

 - Replaces fuzzy membership strength with possibility–necessity-based similarity.
-- Replaces `compute_membership_strengths` with `compute_membership_strengths_possibility_necessity`.
+- Replaces compute_membership_strengths with compute_membership_strengths_possibility_necessity.
-- Replaces `smooth_knn_dist` with `smooth_knn_dist_possibility_necessity`.
+- Replaces smooth_knn_dist with smooth_knn_dist_possibility_necessity.
-- Adds tunable parameters (`alpha`, `beta`, `sharpness`) for precise control of edge weights.
+- Adds tunable parameters (`alpha`, `beta`, `sharpness`) to control edge weights.
-- Fully compatible with UMAP APIs; supports seamless drop-in replacement.
+- Retains all UMAP APIs and structure for easy drop-in replacement.

 ===
-UMAP Overview
+UMAP
 ===
-Uniform Manifold Approximation and Projection (UMAP) is a non-linear dimension reduction technique useful for both visualization and general-purpose reduction.
-UMAP relies on the following assumptions:
+Uniform Manifold Approximation and Projection (UMAP) is a dimension reduction technique that can be used for visualisation similarly to t-SNE, but also for general non-linear dimension reduction.
+The algorithm is founded on three assumptions about the data:

-1. The data lies on a Riemannian manifold.
+1. The data is uniformly distributed on a Riemannian manifold;
-2. The Riemannian metric is locally constant.
+2. The Riemannian metric is locally constant (or can be approximated as such);
 3. The manifold is locally connected.

-From these assumptions, UMAP models the data's structure using a fuzzy topological representation and finds a low-dimensional embedding with equivalent structure.
+From these assumptions it is possible to model the manifold with a fuzzy topological structure.
+The embedding is found by searching for a low dimensional projection of the data that has the closest possible equivalent fuzzy topological structure.

 ----------
 Installing
 ----------
-To install PossNessUMAP:

 .. code:: bash

     pip install git+https://github.com/vikkyak/pnumap.git

-**Requirements:**
+PNUMAP depends similarly to UMAP upon ``scikit-learn`` and its dependencies such as ``numpy`` and ``scipy``.
+It adds a requirement for ``numba`` for performance reasons.

+Requirements:

-* Python >= 3.6
+* Python 3.6 or greater
 * numpy
 * scipy
 * scikit-learn